 America’s long history of violence began with the killing and displacement of its indigenous peoples.
 Later, largely as a result of slavery, the Civil War nearly tore the country apart.
 The U.S. is a world leader in gun ownership per capita, in murders committed by guns and in numbers of citizens incarcerated.
 Domestic violence, sexual harassment, and sex trafficking continue to be serious, yet often ignored problems, and places we expect to be safe - homes, schools, theaters, hospitals - have sometimes experienced bloodshed and murder.
 Violence in video games, television, and film has become more graphic and explicit, and extreme aggression in professional sports now results in brain and other life-shortening injuries.
 Join a discussion about potential factors implicated in violence including: changes in popular culture; a public/private prison industry focused more on profit than rehabilitation; pervasive attitudes regarding mental health; and the systemic roles of sexism and racism.
 In addition to understanding causal links, learn more about potential solutions.
 How can we create a society focused on conflict resolution through pragmatic, peaceful means?

 Panelists: Dallas Drake, Executive Director, Center for Homicide Research; Zeam L.B.
-Porter, a transgender/gender non-conforming high school student and activist in anti-bullying/Safe Schools initiatives; Sarah Super, Learning & Development Consultant, Hennepin County Human Resources and activist regarding pervasive ‘rape culture’; Oliver Williams, Professor, University of Minnesota School of Social Work whose research focuses on domestic violence.
+Porter, a transgender/gender non-conforming high school student and activist in anti-bullying/Safe Schools initiatives; Lindsey Middlecamp, Assistant City Attorney for the City of Minneapolis, rape and sexual assault survivor and activist; Oliver Williams, Professor, University of Minnesota School of Social Work whose research focuses on domestic violence.
 Moderator: Julie Showers, Director, University of Minnesota Center for Conflict Resolution.

 Historically, the progress of civil rights movements often ebbs and flows, sometimes making great strides, then regressing during periods of economic or cultural turbulence, changes in political leadership, and new legal interpretations, especially decisions by the Supreme Court.
 While passage of the ADA in 1990 provided a gateway to mainstream life for people with disabilities, many barriers, issues, and questions remain.
 Most important among these problems are the following: unemployment and underemployment; lack of accessible transportation; lack of access to appropriate and advanced technology; and insufficient access to health care.
 Additionally, concepts such as ‘employer responsibility’, ‘reasonable accommodation’ and ‘undue hardship’, lack scope and specificity, and therefore are continually reviewed through case law.
 Furthermore, changes in personal attitudes and cultural practices also present new challenges and interpretations of the original law.
 Through the various lenses of research, activism, law, and community culture, we will explore current issues and future possibilities for this important legislative achievement.